 Wall lamps: Perfect fit for vintage furnishings or apartment living

 Ornate wall sconces are decorative and fun, adding character to those living rooms with a vintage feel.
 They’re also great if you’re creating a gallery wall, working seamlessly alongside vintage picture frames or mirrors.
-Place behind a vintage leather armchair, much like our Stamford range, for the perfect, cosy reading spot.
+Place behind a vintage leather armchair, much like our Alchemist range, for the perfect, cosy reading spot.

 Wall lights allow the light to bounce across the surfaces of room to create a balanced, bright and inviting ambiance, ideal for those limited by space.
 They come in a range of styles, suited to any interior design, such as half-moon sconces pointing upwards or armed ones facing down.